anhinga/JuliaCon2021-poster/slides-and-video/README.md

-# 3 mminute video for JuliaCon 2021 virtual poster
+# 3 minute video for JuliaCon 2021 virtual poster

 The video should be located in this subdirectory.